West Coast Expressway: Overview

-The highway will cost about RM 4.6 billion, where RM3.6 billion will be construction costs.
-The concessionaire company is planning to issue bonds in 2009.
+Progress updates on construction of the expressway is updated monthly here.

 On 25 May 2014, the construction of the expressway began.
 The groundbreaking ceremony for the new expressway was held near the Teluk Intan interchange in Teluk Intan, Perak.

 Five interchanges (sections 4–5, 8–10) were expected to be opened in time for Eid al-Fitr in 2019 but a burst water pipe on 5 May 2019 delayed the opening of sections 4–5.

 On 31 May 2019, section 8 between Hutan Melintang and Teluk Intan in Perak was opened to traffic.
 The opening ceremony was officiated by the Deputy Minister of Works, Mohd.
 Anuar Tahir.
 This followed by the opening of sections 9 and 10 between Lekir and Beruas, also in Perak on 23 September 2019 and officiated by Works Ministry secretary-general Datuk Dr Syed Omar Sharifuddin Syed Ikhsan.
 The first section to open in Selangor was section 5 between Kapar and Bukit Raja and officiated by Malaysian Highway Authority director-general Datuk Mohd Shuhaimi Hassan.
 This stretch was opened to public on 10 December 2019.

-As of 10 December 2019, the expressway is 71% completed with section 4 (Federal Highway 2–Bandar Bukit Raja (North)) slated to be opened in Q1 2020 followed by sections 1–3 (Banting–Federal Highway 2) & section 6 (Kapar–Assam Jaya) in early 2021.
-Land acquisition issues and alignment changes causing delay of the construction of section 7 (Assam Jawa–Tanjung Karang), which will be completed by 2024 along with section 11 (Beruas–Taiping South).
+Land acquisition issues and alignment changes causing delay of the construction of section 7 (Assam Jawa–Tanjung Karang), which was being completed by 2024 along with section 11 (Beruas–Taiping South).